-Pneumatic Institution (MPI) in Bristol and the Royal Institution of Great Britain (RIGB) in London, both established in the late 1790s.
-This is not to suggest that research laboratories did not previously exist in the eighteenth century.
-Two of the most significant were funded privately by individual wealthy aristocrats, one in Clapham, Surrey, built by and for Henry Cavendish (1731-1810) and the other by the 2nd Earl of Shelburne (1737-1805) at his Bowood seat in Wiltshire where Joseph Priestley (1733-1804) and Jan Ingen-Housz (1730- 1799) worked.1 Both laboratories were entirely dependent on aristocratic interest and whim, with no mechanism for them to be sustained beyond their patrons' lives.
-It is perhaps no coincidence that much of Cavendish's apparatus later wound up at the RIGB, where he was a leading figure during its early years.2
+This essay explores these themes through examining the founding and development of the first two subscription funded research laboratories in England, located in the Medical Pneumatic Institution (MPI) in Bristol and the Royal Institution of Great Britain (RIGB) in London, both established in the late 1790s.
+This is not to suggest that research laboratories did not previously exist in Great Britain.
+Two of the most significant were funded privately by individual wealthy aristocrats, one in Clapham, Surrey, built by and for Henry Cavendish (1731-1810) and the other by the Second Earl of Shelburne (1737-

+1805) at his Bowood seat in Wiltshire where Joseph Priestley (1733-1804) and Jan Ingen-Housz (1730-1799) worked.
+Both laboratories were entirely dependent on aristocratic interest and whim, with no mechanism for them to be sustained beyond their patrons' lives.
+It is perhaps no coincidence that much of Cavendish's apparatus later wound up at the RIGB, where he was a leading figure during its early years.

-It might be assumed a priori that subscription-funded laboratories would be organised differently from those supported aristocratically and command longer term support, since their funding base was broader and seemingly not dependent on any specific individual; in practice it had to be learnt how such novel organisations should be managed.
+It might be assumed a priori that subscription-funded laboratories would be organized differently from those supported aristocratically and command longer term support, since their funding base was broader and seemingly not dependent on any specific individual.
+In practice, it had to be learned how such novel organisations should be managed.
 That meant, to some extent at least, beginning with familiar organisational methods, thus potentially subjecting the new institutions to the same issues surrounding individual domination, continuity and legacy that arose with aristocratic patronage.
-Aristocratic laboratories provided one of the few models available in England about how a research laboratory might be managed; furthermore a large proportion of subscriptions for both the MPI and RIGB came from aristocrats.
-These new laboratories were not ex nihilo creations, linked distinctively, according to some accounts, to notions of increasing industrialisation or a rising middle class, but were also closely connected to the traditional English ruling class whose power was still enormous.
+Aristocratic laboratories provided one of the few models available in Great Britain about how a research laboratory might be managed; furthermore, a large proportion of subscriptions for both the MPI and RIGB came from aristocrats.
+These new laboratories were not ex nihilo creations, linked distinctively, according to some accounts, to notions of increasing industrialization or a rising middle class, but were also closely connected to the traditional British ruling class whose power was still enormous.

 The MPI and the RIGB were also linked together closely by a single individual, Humphry Davy (1778-1829).
-He was former's Superintendent for nearly two and a half years from October 1798 until March 1801, when he moved to the latter.
-While the considerable literatures on Davy, the MPI and the RIGB do, of course, note the connection, its significance for the development of research laboratories in England has not really been appreciated.3
+He was the former's superintendent for nearly two and a half years from October 1798 until March 1801, when he moved to the latter.
+While the considerable literatures on Davy, the MPI and the RIGB do, of course, note the connection, its significance for the development of research

-1 Christa Jungnickel and Russell McCormmach, Cavendish: The Experimental Life ([Lewisburg]: Bucknell, 1998), pp.329-30.
-Robert E. Schofield, The Enlightened Joseph Priestley: A Study of his Life and Work from 1773 to 1804 (University Park: Pennsylvania State University Press, 2004), pp.3-143; Norman Beale and Elaine Beale, Echoes of Ingen Housz: the long lost story of the genius who rescued the Habsburgs from smallpox and became the father of photosynthesis (East Knoyle: Hobnob Press, 2011).
+Christa Jungnickel and Russell McCormmach, Cavendish: The experimental life ([Lewisburg]: Bucknell, 1998), 329-30.
+Robert E. Schofield, The Enlightened Joseph Priestley: A study of his life and work from 1773 to 1804 (University Park: Pennsylvania State University Press, 2004), 3-143; Norman Beale and Elaine Beale, Echoes of Ingen Housz: The long lost story of the genius who rescued the Habsburgs from smallpox and became the father of photosynthesis (East Knoyle: Hobnob Press, 2011).

-2 The minutes of the meetings of the Royal Institution's Managers are in RI MS AD/2/B/2/A followed by volume number.
+The minutes of the meetings of the Royal Institution's Managers are in RI MS AD/2/B/2/A followed by volume number.
 This will be cited here as RI MM followed by date of meeting, volume and page numbers.
-The minutes of nineteenth-century meetings were published in facsimile as Archives of the Royal Institution, Minutes of the Managers' Meetings, 1799-1903 (15 volumes in 7, London: Scolar Press, 1971-1976).
+The minutes of nineteenth-century meetings were published in facsimile as Archives of the Royal Institution, Minutes of the Managers' Meetings, 1799-1903, 15 volumes in 7 (London: Scholar Press, 1971-1976).
 Cavendish's apparatus is referred to in RI MM, 9 July 1810, 5: 126.